All Consular Services at Embassy Sanaa are suspended until further notice

 Updated February 24, 2015

-Notice: the U.S. Department of State has designated the U.S. Embassy in Riyadh, Kingdom of Saudi Arabia to handle American Citizens Services cases emanating out of Yemen, as well as process visas for Yemeni citizens.
+Notice: the U.S. Department of State has designated the U.S. Embassies in Riyadh, Kingdom of Saudi Arabia and Cairo, Egypt to handle American Citizens Services cases emanating out of Yemen.

 Notice to all U.S. Citizens residing in or Traveling to Yemen